 Dotted along the North Shore are hidden waterfalls that take some effort to get to, such as the falls at the Stairway Portage near Rose Lake.
 Others are much easier to find and explore.
-Below you’ll find a list of our favorite easier-to-find North Shore waterfalls.
+Below you’ll find a list of our favorite easier-to-get-to North Shore waterfalls so you can start planning your Waterfall Season trip to visit as many waterfalls as possible!
 You can also print off our Waterfall Checklist and use it as your Waterfall Bucket List!

 Superior Street Bridge, Duluth, MN